Yale is committed to supporting study abroad for students at all levels of financial need in the following ways:

 For Students on Yale Financial Aid during the academic year.

-More details, including calculating your ISA percentage, program budgets, and what to do if a program requires a deposit are available on the ISA website.
+More details, including calculating your ISA percentage and program budgets, are available on the ISA website.
 You may also contact ISA administrators with any questions about the ISA.
 Please note that Yale Study Abroad does not administer the ISA.

 Pin:Paying Program Deposits